Harrison Wells: Harrison Wells (Earth-1)

 In season one, Harrison Wells is introduced as the founder and director of S.T.A.R.
 Labs, located in Central City.
-After much press coverage in 2013, he activates a particle accelerator that explodes, allowing dark matter energy released to transform various people, including Barry Allen, into metahumans.
-In 2014, Wells has become a recluse and a pariah of Central City while he and his assistants Cisco Ramon and Caitlin Snow help Barry as the Flash; Wells pushes Barry to run faster to increase abilities as a speedster by taking down metahuman criminals.
-It is eventually revealed that "Wells" is actually Eobard Thawne / Reverse-Flash in disguise.
-Fifteen years prior, the real Wells of Earth-1 was married to Tess Morgan, whom he met when they worked as research partners in Maryland, and was friends with Tina McGee.
-Wells was injured in a car crash in Starling City that killed Tess and was caused by the time-displaced speedster who then stole his likeness using a futuristic device, killing Wells in the process in order to return to the future.
-In the present, Joe West's investigation into Tess's death eventually leads to Team Flash's discovery of Wells' corpse and Thawne's masquerade.
-In subsequent seasons, the Reverse-Flash's various identity theft actions make it difficult for doppelgängers of Wells to be in the general public.
+After much press coverage in 2013, he activates a particle accelerator that explodes, releasing dark matter energy that transforms various people, including Barry Allen, into metahumans.
+In 2014, Wells is now a recluse and pariah of Central City while he and his assistants Cisco Ramon and Caitlin Snow help Barry as the Flash; Wells pushes Barry to run faster to increase abilities as a speedster by taking down metahuman criminals.
+It is eventually revealed that "Wells" is actually the speedster Eobard Thawne / Reverse-Flash in disguise.

+In 2000, the real Wells of Earth-1 was married to Tess Morgan, whom he met when they worked as research partners in Maryland, and was friends with Tina McGee.
+A car crash in Starling City that injured Wells and killed Tess was caused by the time-displaced Thawne who then stole his likeness using a futuristic device, killing Wells in the process.
+In the present, Joe West's investigation into Tess's death eventually leads to Team Flash's discovery of Wells' corpse.
+In subsequent seasons, Thawne's various identity theft actions make it difficult for doppelgängers of Wells to be in the general public.

-In season seven, Wells is still murdered but re-materializes through particles.
-Because of the Crisis and his doppelgängers' sacrifice to Barry's Artificial Speed Force (ASF) generator, the universe needs his presence to balance it.
-Wells now possesses his doppelgängers' consciousnesses and feelings to their various friends.
-Wells returns to present day Central City to help Team Flash activate the new, natural Speed Force and reveals that he has acquired temporal manipulation abilities that allow him to live through any point in his own lifetime, which he intends to use to put himself in a time loop of his marriage with Tess.
-His powers lead to him being nicknamed "Timeless Wells".
-Barry, wanting to travel back in time to remove Fuerza, Psych and Deon Owens's connections to the Strength, Sage and Still Forces, retrieves Wells from Starling City in 2000 to create a "time bubble" to protect the timeline, over Team Flash's objections.
-The two travel to that time and are near success, but Barry ultimately aborts the plan upon realizing his allies are right that doing this amounts to "murdering" the Forces.
-After having a heart-to-heart with Cisco, Wells returns to the past.
+In season seven, Wells is revived in the Earth-Prime timeline because of the Crisis and his doppelgängers' sacrifice caused the universe to need his presence as balance.
+Wells rematerializes where he was buried 20 years prior as a particle being able to appear anywhere at will.
+In possession of his doppelgängers' memories and feelings towards their various friends, Wells returns to 2020 Central City to help Barry and Iris West-Allen restore the natural Speed Force and assist with the struggle against Eva McCulloch.
+He later uses his new temporal manipulation abilities to live through any point in his own lifetime, which he intends to use to put himself in a time loop of his marriage with Tess; his powers lead to him being nicknamed "Timeless Wells" by Cisco.
+Wells is briefly retrieved from Starling City in 2000 when Barry wants to travel back in time to remove Fuerza, Psych and Deon Owens's connections to the Strength, Sage and Still Forces, in order to create a "time bubble" to protect the timeline.
+The two, over Team Flash's objections, travel to the proper point in time and are nearly successful before ultimately aborting the plan in that doing this amounts to "murdering" the Forces of Nature.
+Wells also has a heart-to-heart talk with Cisco before returning to the past.

+Wells appears in the series finale, advising Khione of the necessity of ascending as the natural order's protector and attends a party celebrating Nora West-Allen's birth.